 “Now, life in New York is out in the streets, because it’s safer to be outside,” Freilino said.
 “Cafés like ours offer outdoor seating, and that’s where the conversations are happening.”

-For so many of us, the culture surrounding coffee thrives in a café setting, where spoken word and intimate daydreams flow freely.
+For so many of us, the culture surrounding specialty coffee thrives in a café setting, where spoken word and intimate daydreams flow freely.
 It’s in the café where you might start and finish a book, discuss a headline, or write your own story.
-It’s where folks gather or disperse, debate or harmonize.
-Without a ceramic mug and a seat at the table, can we still ignite these experiences?
+It’s a meeting place where folks gather or disperse, debate or harmonize.
+Without a ceramic mug and a seat at the table, can we still ignite these experiences for each and every coffee drinker?

 Atlanta has seen pulverizing numbers climb higher each month, which puts the city’s extensive coffee community in the eye of the storm.
 Portrait Coffee, who stole the hearts of ATLiens in December of 2019, was making moves to open their first café in Atlanta’s historic West End enclave when news of COVID began to circulate.
 While other shops made hasty adjustments to their existing operations, Portrait needed to consider what a café might look like in a viral world.